popsim-consortium/stdpopsim/docs/development.rst

 --------------------------

 Four default parameters are required to create a new species:

 1. Generation time estimate
-2. Mutation rate
+2. Mutation rate (per generation)
-3. Recombination rate
+3. Recombination rate (per generation)
 4. Characteristic population size

 These parameters should be based on what values might be drawn from a typical population